ospfranco/ospfranco.github.io/_posts/2024-05-30-react native security guide.md

 Again, once a hacker has access to the device it's game over, they can even mess with the OS internals to defeat even device attestation but at least you can make their lives harder.

 The final point to mention here are packages like `react-native-dotenv` and `react-native-config`.
-I don't like them, because they are a bit missleading.
-This environment variables packages still package your environment variables inside the app bundle and then read them at runtime.
-While they have not intentionally deceived people into thinking they are secure, the naming and mixing the concept of real environment variables with what they do has at least lead unaware devs into thinking their secrets are secure (talking out of my own experience).
+I don't like them, because they are a bit missleading (and because they have giving me a lot of trouble compiling them in the past).
+This "environment variables" packages still package your environment variables inside the app bundle and then read them at runtime.
+While they have not intentionally deceived people into thinking they are secure, the naming and mixing the concept of real environment variables with what they do has at least lead unaware devs into thinking their secrets are secure (talking out of my own experience working with teams and talking with clients).

 The reason why enviroment variables in things like docker containers and server environments are secure is because they reside in memory and are not persisted and are isolated by running on the server where (hopefully) the only point of entry is a secure HTTP API.
 Which is not the case for our mobile apps (independent of the language/framework you are using).

-Enough about secrets, how about user data?

 # User data